ICS-2026-SG-004 · The Instagram Files · Saga IX

-The internal research identified design interventions that would reduce the documented harms.
-Each was evaluated against its revenue cost.
-Each was rejected, delayed, or implemented in insufficient form.
+The disclosed internal research identified design interventions that would reduce the documented harms.
+On the Institute's reading of the public record, these were not implemented in effective form.

-The internal research at Facebook did not merely document harm.
+The internal documents at Facebook did not merely document harm.
 It identified specific design interventions that would reduce it.
 This distinction matters because it transforms the evidentiary record from a story about ignorance into a story about decision-making.
 The company did not learn that its platform harmed adolescents and then face the difficult question of what to do about it.
-The company learned that its platform harmed adolescents and was presented, by its own researchers, with a catalog of actionable modifications.
-Each modification had a projected impact on adolescent welfare.
-Each had a projected impact on engagement and revenue.
-The catalog existed.
-The decisions were made.
+The company learned that its platform was associated with harm to adolescents, and the disclosed research pointed to specific design interventions that could reduce it.
+The Institute assembles these into a remediation catalog and pairs each with the engagement/revenue tradeoff its attention-inventory model implies.
+This catalog-with-tradeoffs is the Institute's synthesis of what the disclosed findings support — not a costed catalog attributed to Facebook's own researchers; the public record does not show per-intervention revenue projections produced internally and evaluated against each other.

 The first intervention category involved like count visibility.
 Internal researchers documented that the public display of like counts was a primary driver of social comparison among adolescent users.
 The mechanism was direct: a visible like count converts a social interaction into a quantified ranking.
 The recommendation was to hide like counts, or at minimum to hide them for users under eighteen.
 The projected welfare benefit was measurable: reduced social comparison, reduced anxiety around posting, reduced fixation on quantified social validation.
 The projected revenue cost was also measurable: reduced engagement with like-based feedback loops, reduced posting frequency driven by like-count anxiety, reduced time-on-platform associated with like-count monitoring.